 8192 in total

-Independently adjustable gain / time base / apertures / pulsing receiving modes, etc for each focal law among the plurality of implemented within a frame composing sequence
+Independently adjustable gain / time base / apertures / pulsing receiving modes / focal point positions, etc for each focal law among the plurality of implemented within a frame composing sequence

 No special software required